 Using multiple indexes

 For example purposes, let's say you can create multiple indexes, for example on album and title columns of the playlists table, and use multiple conditions in the WHERE clause to filter the results.
-In a real-world situation, these columns might not be good choices, depending on their cardinality as described earlier:
+In a real-world situation, these columns might not be good choices, depending on their cardinality as described later:

 CREATE INDEX album_name ON playlists ( album );